hernamvel/async_cvs_loader/README.md

 # Async CSV loader

-Code exercise to be reviewed by SpringBig team.
+General Demo to show my skills in Rails.
 This app has a page that receives an identifer an a well formed CSV file and when clicking at the submit button, it will process it asynchronously rendering the final result to the user.